re-nft/docs/front/docs/Getting-started/user-experience.md

 If you prefer to save time, you can also use a dedicated page on the reNFT platform.
 You can find it by clicking [here](https://v2.renft.io/)

-An example of a dedicated page on the reNFT v1 platform can be found [here](https://animetas.renft.io/) An example of a collection page that we can tailor to your needs is: [https://v2.renft.io/collections/animetas?ctx=collateral_free](https://v2.renft.io/collections/animetas?ctx=collateral_free)
+An example of a dedicated page on the reNFT v1 platform can be found [here](https://animetas.renft.io/) <br />
+An example of a collection page that we can tailor to your needs is: [https://v2.renft.io/collections/animetas?ctx=collateral_free](https://v2.renft.io/collections/animetas?ctx=collateral_free)

 Options for a dedicated page are: